- Ambiguously Bi: He's romantically interested in Sunny Funny, but Stage 2 has him practicing "romantic karate" on PJ. This includes kissing him.

 - The Unintelligible: Doesn't speak in anything more than noises.

 - Intelligible Unintelligible: Other characters hear her just fine, and anything that needs to be heard is translated in subtitles.

-- Catch Phrase: "Now put these kids to sleep, will ya?".
-It's said constantly during her song.
+- Catchphrase: "Now put these kids to sleep, will ya?".
+It's (thankfully) her only line in the song.